 - Forgive something

 - Pop into church … you don’t have to be religious, just enjoy the quiet space separate from our busy world

-And if you would like more simple ideas for enjoying life slowed down do sign up for my newsletter.
+If you’d like more simple prompts for enjoying life slowed down try these:

 - A simple step by step declutter guide

 - Lovely ways to calm down as family

 - How to get your energy back after sickness

 I love this list!
 I was actually going to suggest colouring in until I saw it was number 37 on the list. 🙂 I think people think of self-care as doing something really big.
 But self-care is actually about the small things we do for ourselves and we can do them every single day to make us feel fabulous, not just on special occasions.
 For example, one way I practice self-care every day and do something nice for myself is to really enjoy applying my makeup and skincare products.
 Even if I only have 5 minutes to do it, I make sure I thoroughly enjoy those 5 minutes and it’s not just the products that make me feel good.
 It’s the process of actually applying them as I know I’m treating myself well.